Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 will remove "2" from my list,
 resulting in my list's content being [1, 3], and assign "2" to x.

+### Concatenate

+The Concatenate command takes an indefinite number of lists and returns a single list containing each element from each list it was passed.
+If the first list it was passed was a string, it will return the list in the form of a string.

+For example:

+    Log Line: Concatenate: List { a, b, c }, List { 1, 2, 3 }
+    Log Line: Concatenate: "abc", "123"

+will display:

+    [a, b, c, 1, 2, 3]
+    abc123

+### Crop

+The crop command takes a list and two numbers.
+It returns a list containing the elements in the list from the first number to the second number.

+For example:

+    Log Line: Crop: List { 1, 2, 3, 4, 5 }, 2, 4
+    Log Line: Crop: List { 1, 2, 3, 4, 5 }, 5, 3

+will display:

+    [2, 3, 4]
+    [5, 4, 3]

+### List to String

+The List to String command takes a list and concatenates each element in the list to a string, which it returns.

+### String to List

+The String to List command takes a string and places each character in the string into a list, which it returns.

 ## 7 - File IO Commands